vint21h/django-xicon/README.rst

 |Travis|_ |Codacy|_

-    *django-xicon is a django reusable application to handle modern bunch of site icons*
+    *django-xicon is a Django reusable application to handle a modern bunch of site icons*

 .. contents::

+Nowadays ``<link rel="shortcut icon" href="favicon.ico" type="image/x-icon" sizes="16x16"/>`` is not enough for good site or web application.
+`Apple <https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html>`_, `Microsoft <https://technet.microsoft.com/en-us/windows/dn320426(v=vs.60)#MainContent>`_ and `Google <https://developers.google.com/web/fundamentals/web-app-manifest/>`_ creates their own standards.
+``django-xicon`` solve the boring problem of reading and implementing of these standards requirements through fast and simple Django project configuration.
+These standards requirements are not fully implemented, but enough to pass most of the checks.

 Installation
 ------------
 * Obtain your copy of source code from the git repository: ``git clone https://github.com/vint21h/django-xicon.git``.
 Or download the latest release from https://github.com/vint21h/django-xicon/tags/.
-* Run ``python ./setup.py install`` from repository source tree or unpacked archive.
+* Run ``python ./setup.py install`` from the repository source tree or unpacked archive.
 Or use pip: ``pip install django-xicon``.

 Configuration